 Thaw depths and water depths were monitored at 1 m to 2 m intervals along a 255-m transect across an area of discontinuous and degrading permafrost on the Tanana Flats south of Fairbanks, Alaska.
 Measurements were taken once a year in late August from 1995 to 2002 to show effects of winter snow depths, climate warming, and vegetation and wetland creation-surface subsidence.
 Data are in a single tab-delimited ASCII text file, available via FTP.

-Racine, C., T. Jorgenson, and J. Walters.
-2003.
-Annual Thaw Depths and Water Depths in Tanana Flats, Alaska. [indicate subset used].
-Boulder, Colorado USA: National Snow and Ice Data Center.
+As a condition of using these data, you must cite the use of this data set using the following citation.
+For more information, see our Use and Copyright Web page.Racine, C., T. Jorgenson, and J. Walters 2003.
+Annual Thaw Depths and Water Depths in Tanana Flats, Alaska, Version 1.
+[Indicate subset used].
+Boulder, Colorado USA.
+NSIDC: National Snow and Ice Data Center.
+[Date Accessed].